EugenHotaj/pytorch-generative/README.md

 ### Variational Autoencoders

-NOTE: The results below are the (variational) lower bound on the negative log likelihod.
+NOTE: The results below are the (variational) lower bound on the log likelihod.

 | Algorithm | [Binarized MNIST](https://paperswithcode.com/sota/image-generation-on-binarized-mnist) (nats) | Links |
 | --- | ---| --- |